Krishiv111/liverpoolkm/_pages/notes.md

 - print fuction: A way to print messages in python.
 - if else statement: If something happens there should action displayed; else another actions should happen.

+Week 2
+- lists: a way to put sequence of elements using square brackets.
+- loops: a way to replay the function without having to manually play the outputs